-- The President, Vice-Presidents, and Treasurer will run for a term of two years.
+- The President, Vice-Presidents, Treasurer, Secretary, Statistician/Webmaster, Chief Timekeeper/Junior Liaison and will run for a term of two years.
 No officer shall serve in the same capacity for more than two terms (max.
 4 years) unless a suitable candidate can’t be found.

 - Terms of office shall run from May1st to April 30th.

 - By the end of each season, the President will send notice to all league players to recruit potential Executive members and Team Reps for the following season.
 The Executive shall review potential candidates’ interest and approve to fill vacancies, as necessary.

 - A quorum will consist of 60% of the Executive.

 - Each member of the Executive will have one vote and must be present to vote.

 - A simple majority is necessary for passage of any league matter.

 - The President